abheeee03/AstroGuard/README.md

 # AstroGuard

 AstroGuard is an advanced object detection system designed to identify and locate critical equipment in the International Space Station (ISS) environment.
-Using computer vision and FALCON AI by duality AI, the system can detect fire extinguishers, toolboxes, oxygen tanks, and other vital equipment in images.
+Using Yolov8 and FALCON by duality AI, the system can detect fire extinguishers, toolboxes, oxygen tanks, and other vital equipment in images and realtime.

 ## Detailed Report